 Want to save some money?
 You can skip the brand name and find several good Roomba alternatives that are often quite affordable.
 The most popular off-brand robot vacuums are sold by iLife, Dyson, Neato, Samsung, Eufy, and Bobsweep.
 Are any of them worth buying?
 Well, if you’re on a tight budget these Roomba alternatives offer good, entry-level options.
 However, there’s a reason why Roomba is the market leader.
 Its quality, reliability, and cleaning power are hard to beat.
 Let’s take a closer look so that you can see for yourself.

 iLife makes several cheap Roomba alternatives.
-The best one we tested is the iLife A4 Robot Vacuum Cleaner.
+The best one we found is the iLife A4 Robot Vacuum Cleaner.
 Like many mid-level Roombas, the A4 has a 1000pa vacuum suction, paired with a three-stage cleaning system.
 This works well on tiles, hardwood, carpet, and other common surfaces.
 We found the navigation system to be reliable but slightly slower than Roomba’s.
 What makes the iLife A4 stand out is its 110-120 minute battery life, which brings it close to the premium Roomba 980.

 A downside is the dust collector rolls, which use brushes.
 This becomes an issue if the robot vacuum picks up human or pet hair because it can get tangled up.
 In turn, you have to remove the brushes and then clean out the hair.
 Roomba’s patented tangle-free extractors prevent this from happening in the first place.
 All in all, however, the iLife A4 is a good vacuum.
 If you’re looking to save some money, this is a smart choice.
 You can also check out the cheap ILIFE V3s and ILIFE V5s which do an equally great cleaning job.